abcdec/MinFFS/README.md

 ### Installation Step 1.
 Install MinGW

-MinGW must be installed first because it will be used to build wxWidgets and Boost libraries.
+MinGW-w64 must be installed first because it will be used to build wxWidgets and Boost libraries.

-  - Download MinGW installer mingw-get-setup.exe from http://www.mingw.org/
+  - Download MinGW-w64 installer (mingw-w64-install.exe) from SourceForge http://sourceforge.net/projects/mingw-w64/
-    - Latest mingw-get-setup.exe should be found at http://sourceforge.net/projects/mingw/files/Installer/
-  - Run mingw-get-setup.exe and follow instructions to download and install actual MinGW Software packages.
-This README assumes MinGW is installed in C:\MinGW directory.
-(If not, please substitue all "C:\MinGW" in this README with absolute path of your actual installation directory.
-It is strongly suggested to install MinGW in a directory without white space in the path name string. e.g. avoid installing under "C:\Program Files".)
+  - Run mingw-w64-install.exe and follow instructions to download and install actual MinGW Software packages.
+This README assumes MinGW is installed in C:\MinGW-w64 directory.
+(If not, please substitue all "C:\MinGW-w64" in this README with absolute path of your actual installation directory.
+It is strongly suggested to install MinGW in a directory without white space in the path name string. e.g. avoid installing under "C:\Program Files (x86)".)
-    - MinFFS build requies only the MinGW base and binutil packages.
-(Base includes compiler and linkers, binutils includes tools like windres.exe.)
-For example, it does not require MSYS.
-No need to download and install MSYS and optional packages other than base binaries and binutils.
+    - When installing, Settings dialogue box shows up.
+Please select latest version (as of this writing version 5.2.0) and posix for thread.

-NOTE: If MinGW has been installed already on your PC, please check the MinGW version.
-The original FreeFileSync uses C++11 features thus MinFFS follow the same.
-Your version of MinGW g++.exe needs to support C++11 option to build MinFFS successfully.
-See Toolset Versions section for versions used for successful builds.
+NOTE: If MinGW-w64 has been installed already on your PC, please check the MinGW-w64 version.
+The original FreeFileSync uses C++14 features and posix thread thus MinFFS follow the same.
+Your version of MinGW g++.exe needs to support C++14 option and posix thread to build MinFFS successfully.
+See Toolset Versions section for versions that was used for successful builds.

 ### Installation Step 2.
 Install wxWidgets